 wmic memorychip get memorytype

 Please note that wmic MEMORYCHIP is an old command and does not always detect the correct RAM type.
-If you see 0 as a memory type code, it means MEMORYCHIP command was not able to determine the RAM type.
+If you see 0 as a memory type code, it means the MEMORYCHIP command was not able to determine the RAM type.

 in